VinceNolan999/ms1-nicola/README.md

 ### Functionality testing

-Mozilla Browser used to run Gitpod and developer tools used to test
+Mozilla Browser used to run Gitpod and developer tools used to test , solve problems m style and responsiveness.
+Chrome develeper tools used to check compatibility through-out and to check on consistency of mozilla dev tools.

 ### Compatibility testing

+I have tested the website on the virtual devices contained with the Dev Tools of Mozilla and Chrome with no issues seen on either.
+A wide range of screen sizes tested from mobile, tablet and desktop.

 ### Code Validation
 -  https://jigsaw.w3.org/css-validator/